vuejs/v2.vuejs.org/src/v2/api/index.md

   Computed properties to be mixed into the Vue instance.
 All getters and setters have their `this` context automatically bound to the Vue instance.

-  Note that if you use an arrow function with a computed property, `this` will be undefined, but you can still access the instance as the function's first argument:
+  Note that if you use an arrow function with a computed property, `this` won't be the component's instance, but you can still access the instance as the function's first argument:

   ```js
   computed: {